 Instructions

-- Preheat oven to 400 degrees F. Spray a square 2-quart baking dish with olive oil spray.
+- Preheat the oven to 400°F. Spray a 2-quart baking dish with olive oil spray.

-- Slice the unpeeled zucchinis into ½-inch thick slices.
-Sprinkle them with salt.
+- Slice the unpeeled zucchini into ½-inch thick slices.
+Sprinkle the slices with salt.
 Place them in a colander and allow them to drain at room temperature for 30 minutes.
 This step helps prevent a watery casserole.

 - Transfer the drained zucchini to a large bowl.
-Add the marinara sauce, black pepper, dried oregano, garlic powder, and 1 cup mozzarella.
-Mix everything together.
+Add the marinara sauce, black pepper, dried oregano, garlic powder, and 1 cup of mozzarella.
+Mix to combine.

 - Let the casserole rest for 10 minutes before serving it.
 Like all casseroles, it tastes best when warm or at room temperature.